cecelot/site/src/pages/p/writing-a-compiler.md

 I was doing some cursory searching to see if I could write a programming language of my own, and suffice it to say that 16-year-old Alaina had no idea what she was getting into.
 After looking around for a little while, I came across a few blog posts I no longer remember, which introduced me to the core ideas of lexical analysis, parsing, and abstract syntax trees (the practical ideas, discounting all the theory).
 After reading these posts, I felt prepared to write one myself, so I tried.
 I spent a couple days trying to write a simple lexical analyzer in C++, with the intention of transforming it into a full interpreter, but quickly realized I was in well over my head.
 While I vaguely understood what lexical analysis and parsing meant from reading those articles, I stil was clueless as to how I would implement them in a way that was both functional **and** not incredibly cumbersome to write and maintain.

-It wasn't until several months later (or perhaps a year -- the timeline is blurry to me now) that I discovered the free [Crafting Interpreters](https://craftinginterpreters.com) book[^5] by Robert Nystrom.
+It wasn't until several months later that I discovered the free [Crafting Interpreters](https://craftinginterpreters.com) book[^5] by Robert Nystrom.
 I cannot overstate how useful this book was in my compiler journey.
 If you're looking to get started in writing an interpreter or compiler of your own, I would highly recommend it.

-_Crafting Interpreters_ was what really "got me into" compilers in a serious way, and propelled me through much of my compiler journey through summer of 2023, right up until the start of senior year.
-In typical Alaina fashion, I developed several half-finished projects based on the book, but first, let's rewind a few months.
+It taught me enough to create several small projects, which all ended up half-finished, in typical Alaina fashion.

 ## Getting Serious

-It's spring of 2023, and I'm thinking about courses for my senior year of high school.
+Rewinding a few months, it's spring of 2023, and I'm thinking about courses for my senior year of high school.
 In particular, I was trying to decide on a proposal for my Independent Study project in computer science.
 After some deliberation, I came to the realization that this would be the perfect opportunity to formalize my exploration in compiler design, make it official, and actually build something that wouldn't be so half-finished[^6].

 ## A Proposal

-Once I had decided to do my study in compiler design, it was time to decide on a project proposal.
+Once I had decided to do my study in compiler design, I had to write my project proposal.
 It seemed straightforward -- a compiler has a series of logical steps a programmer must take in order to build a working product, and each step depends on the previous step.

 At this point, my knowledge of those steps for a compiler was the following: